tum-esi/testbench/README.md

 ***

+- This link provides all possible postman interaction examples [https://documenter.getpostman.com/view/4378601/RWEmHGBq](https://documenter.getpostman.com/view/4378601/RWEmHGBq).

+- How to use testbench screencast video can be found here [https://youtu.be/BDMbXZ2O7KI](https://youtu.be/BDMbXZ2O7KI).

 - You can use your browser and the GET requests to inpect all properties during the procedure.

-- How to use testbench screencast video is in the making.

 ## Missing features which will be added in soon future: